LostSunset/lammps/doc/src/fix_surface_global.rst

 the simulation box.
 A copy of the list of *global* surfaces is stored by each processor.

+*Global* triangles or line segments are not stored as particles and distributed across processors.
+Rather, they are stored by this fix and each processor stores a copy of all of them.
+This fix also computes forces between the global surfaces and all the particles.

-*Global* surfacescan be defined in 2 ways, which correspond to the 2 options listed above for the *source* argument of the *input* keyword:
+*Global* surfaces can be defined in 2 ways, which correspond to the 2 options listed above for the *source* argument of the *input* keyword:

 * via a molecule file(s), read by the :doc:`molecule <molecule>` command
-* via an STL file, read by this command
+* via an STL file(s), read by this command

 If triangles or lines were previously read in by the :doc:`molecule
-<molecule>` command, then the *source* keyword is *mol* and its
+<molecule>` command, the *source* keyword is *mol* and its
-argument is the molecule template ID used with the :doc:`molecule
-<molecule>` command.
-Note that a doc:`molecule <molecule>` command
+*template-ID* argument is the molecule template ID used with the :doc:`molecule <molecule>` command.
+Note that a doc:`molecule
-can read and assign serveral molecule files to the same template-ID.
+<molecule>` command can read and assign serveral molecule files to the
+same template-ID.
 Each molecule file must define triangles or lines, not atoms.
 For multiple molecule files, the set of surfaces used by this command will be the union of the triangles and lines from all the molecule files.
 Note that each line/triangle in a molecule file is assigned a type and molecule ID.

 An STL (stereolithography) file defines a set of triangles.
 For use with this command, the *source* argument of the *input* keyword is